-- 1) Total annual costs must not exceed a cap based on the approved cost target for that specific year.
-18 - 2) Third-party funding obtained, if any, shall be applied to reduce the established cost cap for the specific year in which the third-party funding is obtained, so that ratepayers receive the benefit.
-The large electrical corporation shall file an advice letter documenting which annual cost caps are reduced based on third-party funding received. - 3) The average recorded CBR19 for all projects completed in any given year must equal or exceed the threshold CBR value20 for that year. - 4) The average recorded unit cost in any given year must not exceed the approved unit cost target for that year.
-The unit costs shall be calculated per mile of undergrounding performed, rather than per mile of overhead replaced, to focus on reduction of construction costs. - 5) Any further reasonable conditions supported by the record of the proceeding and adopted by the Commission in the Phase 2 Decision.
+- 1) Total annual costs must not exceed a cap based on the approved cost cap for that specific year.
+19 - 2) Third-party funding obtained, if any, shall be applied to reduce the established cost cap for the specific year in which the third-party funding is obtained, so that ratepayers receive the benefit.
+The large electrical corporation shall file an advice letter documenting which annual cost caps are reduced based on third-party funding received. - 3) The average recorded unit cost for all projects completed in any given two-year period (the current year, and the prior year) must not exceed the approved average unit cost cap for the current year.
+The unit costs shall be calculated per mile of undergrounding performed, rather than per mile of overhead replaced, to focus on reduction of construction costs. - 4) The average recorded CBR20 for all projects completed in any given two-year period (the current year, and the prior year) must equal or exceed the approved threshold CBR value21 for the current year. - 5) Any further reasonable conditions supported by the record of the proceeding and adopted by the Commission in the Phase 2 Decision.